 Camping is allowed.
 No huts.

-Some mountain hotels and stations tries to enforce the "not-camping-closer-than-150 meters-rule".
+Some mountain hotels and stations try to enforce the "not-camping-closer-than-150 meters-rule".
 Spiterstulen is supposedly a hardliner and to avoid trouble and arguments, it may be a good idea to keep a good distance to the station.

 The current situation at Spiterstulen is that you must either camp at the campsite next to Spiterstulen and pay a fee, or camp at least 1 km away.
 While it's otherwise supposedly forbidden to camp within the 1 km zone, what you risk is paying a fine or fee equivalent to the camping fee at Spiterstulen.

-Use a GPS to make sure you pitch you're tent more than 1 km away.
+Use a GPS to make sure you pitch your tent more than 1 km away.
 The staff at Spiterstulen take "rounds" every now and then to collect fines or fees from those unfortunate enough to have camped well away from Spiterstulen, but still within the 1 km radius.

 Camping near the Glitterheim lodge is possible.
 If you stay in a 150 m distance of the hut, it costs 60 NOK per person to stay there and use the facilities.
 Showering costs 5 NOK.
-If you stay out of that distances, you will not have to pay the 60 NOK.
+If you stay out of those distances, you will not have to pay the 60 NOK.

 Glitterheim Lodge at 1384 meters.

 Phone: 61 23 18 33